shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/s3_replication.md

 |`yes` | Use replica S3 bucket when delay is over|
 |`auto`| Use replica S3 bucket when delay is over and the client IP is in `IP Adresses for S3 replication` range|

+The `IP Adresses for S3 replication` preference can be edited in Site Preferences under the Isolation category.

 ## Limitations

  * Only one replica S3 bucket can be configured